capnproto/capnproto/doc/encoding.md

 effect of the desire to pack fields in the smallest space where they will fit and the need to maintain backwards-compatibility as fields are added.
 The worst case should be rare in practice, and can be avoided entirely by always declaring a union's largest member first.

+Inline fields add yet more complication.
+An inline field may contain some data and some pointers, which are positioned independently.
+If the data part is non-empty but is less than one word, it is rounded up to the nearest of 1, 2, or 4 bytes and treated the same as a field of that size.
+Otherwise, it is added to the end of the data section.
+Any pointers are added to the end of the pointer section.
+When an inline field appears inside a union, it will attempt to overlap with a previous union member just like any other field would -- but note that because inline fields can have non-power-of-two sizes, such unions can get arbitrarily large, and care should be taken not to interleave union field numbers with non-union field numbers due to the problems described in the previous paragraph.

 #### Default Values